Mark Kramer

 Maura Norden joined Greenleaf from the law firm Sidley Austin LLP in January 2015, following nearly a decade advising leading medical device and drug companies and investors on a broad range of FDA regulatory matters.

 Maura uses her comprehensive and in-depth understanding of the FDA’s statutory jurisdiction, regulatory requirements, and regulatory processes to provide strategic advice to FDA-regulated companies throughout the product lifecycle, from development to FDA premarket review and postmarket regulation.
-Maura advises a broad range of clients, including early-stage companies, large, multinational industry leaders, trade associations, and public health organizations.
+Maura advises a broad range of clients, including early-stage companies, large, multinational industry leaders, trade associations, and public health groups.

 More specifically, Maura’s experience includes advising: